Cats And Jigsaw Puzzles.

 Why Do Cats Like To Interrupt You When You Puzzle?

 Often, I see many people post about their pets either eating a puzzle piece or brazenly knocking their work-in-progress off of the table.
-There is usually a smug grin on their face, and definitely no look of remorse.
-But it seems that an inordinate amount of the pets that are the culprits are cats.
+Usually and with a smug grin on their face and definitely no look of remorse, our pets try to help us assemble our masterpieces.
+I've noticed that it seems that an inordinate amount of the pets that are the culprits of scattering puzzle pieces onto the floor seem to be cats.

-While I like cats, I admit that I have a slight fear of cats due to a Siamese cat in my childhood tormenting every human it encountered, so I do not have a cat but have several large dogs.
-While dogs are known to chew pieces, cats simply like to push puzzle pieces off of the area, lay their bodies on the puzzle, and dare their owner to ignore them for one more second or it's quits for the puzzle.
+I like cats but I admit that I have a slight fear due to a Siamese cat in my childhood tormenting every human it encountered.
+While I do not personally have a cat as a pet, I do have several large dogs that have been known to chew a piece and spit it out on the floor without any regard for my masterpiece.
+While my dogs are known to chew pieces, I've noticed that cats simply like to push puzzle pieces off of an area, lay their bodies on the puzzle, and dare their owner to ignore them for one more second, or its mayhem on the puzzle table.

-So why do these beautiful furry creatures like to torment us?
-I believe that it has something to do with being left out of the process.
-Afterall, who can pass a puzzle without wanting to help?
+As we look at this beautiful photo of Kori we can see that cats LOVE puzzles and often want to help.
+Perhaps they want to help too much but I believe that it has something to do with them being left out of the process.
+After all, who can pass a puzzle without wanting to help?

 Many cat owners speculate that it is all a matter of gaining attention.
-Cats love to annoy humans, that is, they love to be the center of attention at all times.
-It doesn't matter what you are doing, a cat should always be your center of attention.
+Cats love to capture the attention of humans, especially when their human is preoccupied and not paying attention to them.
+Cats seem to love being the center of attention at all times.

 Cats have a strong instinct to pounce.
 Puzzles have some moving pieces so they make great play objects for a cat.
-They are, essentially, irresistable.
+They are, essentially, irresistible.

 How To Keep A Cat Off Of The Puzzle